7 Days in Croatia Itinerary: Realistic Routes That Actually Work

 Highlights From These Itineraries

-Read more about Split here ↳
+Read more about Split here. ↳

-The Adriatic city of Dubrovnik is famed for its 16th-century walls.
 Once the city center of the maritime Republic of Ragusa, the city is awash with historic architecture, from the awe-inspiring Rector’s Palace to the beautiful Baroque-style St Blaise Church.
-Today, Dubrovnik is well known as a Game of Thrones filming location.
+Today, Dubrovnik is well known as a filming location for Game of Thrones.

-Read more about Dubrovnik here ↳
+Read more about Dubrovnik here. ↳

-This Central Croatia national park is a UNESCO World Heritage site, the oldest nature reserve of its kind in Croatia.
-Crowned by a series of terraced lakes connected by waterfalls, it’s a gem of Croatia’s natural landscape.
-Come here to hike among its karst limestone cliffs and see Croatia’s unforgettable natural wonder.
-It’s easily accessible on a day trip from Zadar or Zagreb.
+This Central Croatia national park is a UNESCO World Heritage site and the oldest (and largest) national park in Croatia.
+It is crowned by a series of terraced lakes connected by waterfalls and is a gem of Croatia’s natural landscape.

 Read more about Plitvice Lakes National Park here ↳